MNeMoNiCuZ/sd-webui-thumbnailizer/readme.md

 >AttributeError: 'NoneType' object has no attribute 'get'

 Likely an initialization issue.
 Try force-refreshing your A1111, or restarting the A1111 server completely.
 Let it finish loading everything before using Thumbnailizer.
 It's sensitive.

+>Thumbnails keep getting numbers added to their names (00001- or 00003 etc).

+Make sure you disable the `Add number to filename when saving` option in `Settings` for A1111 as this interferes with the generated thumbnails.

 # Changelog